dconco/phpspa/docs/defining-routes.md

 ## Defining Routes

-Routing is how you tell `phpspa` which component to show for a specific URL.
+Routing is how you tell PhpSPA which component to show for a specific URL.
 This is done with the `->route()` method.

 You create a component for each page of your site and assign it a unique URL path.